kafkaex/kayrock/README.md

 1. `kafka_protocol` produces Erlang records whereas Kayrock aims to provide Elixir structs.
-2. `kafka_protocol` provides network-level implementation whereas Kayrock is intended to eventually work with KafkaEx which provides its own network-level implementation.
+2. `kafka_protocol` provides network-level implementation whereas Kayrock is intended to only provide serialization and deserialization of the protocol.
 3. `kpro_schema` is itself automatically generated from the Java source code of Kafka, meaning that Kayrock could feasibly reproduce this without needing an intermediate dependency.